dfrnt-com/gatsby-mdx-remote/README.md

 This is a minimal transformation plugin that takes sourced nodes and builds MDX File nodes out of them, with configurable node locations for the mdx field to use, and where to source the frontmatter.

 Multiple source node type are supported with individual configurations.
+Each source node type can be configured independently to preprocess images with sharp, which is the default behaviour.

 Developed to be used for building MDX-based static websites out of TerminusDB data products hosted at [DFRNT.com](https://dfrnt.com?utm_source=gatsby), accessed via GraphQL.
+But it should be applicable for most remote MDX/Markdown with images.

-The frontmatter is expected to be part of the node, and not the MDX contents.
+The frontmatter is expected to be part of the sourced node, and not the MDX contents.
 PRs and issues are welcome to add additional capabilities to the plugin!

 ### Dependencies